bosun-ai/swiftide/README.md

 Swiftide is a Rust native library for building LLM applications.
 Large language models are amazing, but need context to solve real problems.
 Swiftide allows you to ingest, transform and index large amounts of data fast, and then query that data so it it can be injected into prompts.
 This process is called Retrieval Augmented Generation.

+With Swiftide Agents, you have the building blocks to model and build a large variety of agents.
+The goal is to provide flexible building blocks, so that we can focus on experimenting and finding a model that works best, without having to constantly re-invent the underlying plumbing.

 With Swiftide, you can build your AI application from idea to production in a few lines of code.